tlpss/Cloth-Dataset/README.md

 The aim of this dataset is to evaluate perception modules on a variety of cloth pieces for each category in a number of realistic environments.
 We hope this will help bring robots out of the labs into our everyday living environments.

 ![](docs/images/examples.png)

+The table below summarizes the dataset.
+Note that the scenes and cloth items for the train and test split are completely distinct to measure generalization across scenes and cloth items.
 Category| # Scenes| | # Cloth items| | #images| |
 ---|---|---|---|---|---|---|
 . | train | test | train | test | train | test